rubak714/Networking_Fundamentals/how_kubernetes_works/README.md

 * The request hits the node → matches NodePort → routed to the Service (10.96.0.1) → forwarded to the Pod (10.244.0.2)

-# 🔗 Kubernetes Concepts: Kubelet vs API Server & Kubelet1 vs Kubelet2
+# 🔗 More on Kubernetes Concepts: Kubelet vs API Server & Kubelet1 vs Kubelet2

 Understanding the **roles of the API server and kubelet**, and the difference between multiple kubelet agents in a cluster, is essential to grasp Kubernetes architecture.
 Here's a simple breakdown.